AdaCore/gnatstudio/docs/users_guide/environment.rst

   replacing *Courier* by *Courier Medium*, and *Helvetica* by *Sans* should solve the problem.

+*The signature help window can't be moved around*

+Some window managers do not allow popup window such as the signature help window (i.e: the window that popups when writing a subprogram call) to be dragged and moved around.
+If it's the case with your window manager, you can try to enable the **GPS.LSP.SIGNATURE_HELP.USE_TOPLEVEL** trace to solve this issue.
+Note that using a toplevel window instead might decorate the signature help window on some window managers.

 *GNAT Studio refuses to start the debugger*

   .. index:: debugger